thingsboard/thingsboard.github.io/docs/samples/arduino/temperature.md

 ## Data visualization

 Finally, open Thingsboard Web UI.
-You can access this dashboard by logging in as a tenant administrator:
+You can access this dashboard by logging in as a tenant administrator.
+Use

  - login: tenant@thingsboard.org
  - password: tenant

+in case of local Thingsboard installation.

 Go to **"Devices"** section and locate **"Arduino UNO Demo Device"**, open device details and switch to **"Latest telemetry"** tab.
 If all is configured correctly you should be able to see latest values of *"temperature"* and *"humidity"* in the table.